JuliaMath/MeasureTheory.jl/docs/src/adding.md

 ### Defining a Log Density

-Most computations involve log-densities rather than densities themselves, so these are our first priority. `density(d,x)` will default to `exp(logdensity(d,x))`, but you can add a separate method if it's more efficient.
+Most computations involve log-densities rather than densities themselves, so these are our first priority. `density(d,x)` will default to `exp(logdensity_def(d,x))`, but you can add a separate method if it's more efficient.

 The definition is simple:
 ```julia